 Discuss the difference between a dictionary and thesaurus.
-Show slide 4 and discuss how participants' writing may be limited to words used in conversation and what strategies could be adopted to improve their vocabulary.
+Show slide 5 and discuss how participants' writing may be limited to words used in conversation and what strategies could be adopted to improve their vocabulary.
 Explain the value of the thesaurus.
-Distribute Choose a better word and set activity.
-Ask participants to first attempt the activity without using thesaurus.
-Take feedback and list examples on flipchart.
-Then ask them to find examples from thesaurus and add to the examples on the flipchart.
-If you have access to PCs, demonstrate the thesaurus on Microsoft Word (tools, language, thesaurus).
+Distribute Choose a different word and set activity.
+Encourage participants to use thesaurus and, if available, demonstrate thesaurus on Microsoft Word using PCs (tools, language, thesaurus).